 Check for DR while pregnant and improving your DR while pregnant

 Some other habits to be aware of in relation to DR.

 Top 5 non-crunchy Ab moves AND moves to avoid.

 Good stuff on alignment

-In the second half, I had red raspberry leaf tea (for toning the uterus) almost every day, adding it to other teas, making a concentrate to add to water kefir, kombucha, or freeze in ice cubes, etc. Sometimes I also added coconut oil to my hot tea, too.
+– In the second half of pregnancy, I had red raspberry leaf tea (for toning the uterus) almost every day, adding it to other teas, making a concentrate to add to water kefir, kombucha, or freeze in ice cubes, etc. Sometimes I also added coconut oil to my hot tea, too.
 Do not use RRLT in the first trimester.

 During labor itself I didn’t do much of anything we’d prepared to do.
 I ONLY wanted to be on my hands and knees, which in retrospect probably helped S be in a good position, which in turn helped things go faster and be easier.
 Low moaning during contractions felt amazing.

 With #2 my biggest change in plans for delivery will be using more pain relief techniques early on if I need to (since we didn’t use anything because we thought it would still be hours before she was born!), and doing more to prevent tearing, like not delivering in the water, hopefully on my side, and trying to breathe the baby out instead of actively pushing.